19hours/sg-statutes/Acts/Agency for Science, Technology and Research Act.md

 [26/2002]

-### Public servants

 18\.
-All members, officers and employees of the Agency shall be deemed to be public servants for the purposes of the Penal Code (Cap.
-224).

-[16

-[26/2002]
+[Repealed by Act 5 of 2018 wef 01/04/2018]

 ### Preservation of secrecy

-19\.—(1) Except for the purpose of the performance of his duties or the exercise of his functions or when lawfully required to do so by any court or under the provisions of any written law, no member, officer, employee or agent of the Agency shall disclose any information relating to the affairs of any person which has been obtained by the member, officer, employee or agent in the performance of his duties or the exercise of his functions.
+19\.—(1) Except for the purpose of the performance of his duties or the exercise of his functions or when lawfully required to do so by any court or where required or allowed by the provisions of any written law, no member, officer, employee or agent of the Agency shall disclose any information relating to the affairs of any person which has been obtained by the member, officer, employee or agent in the performance of his duties or the exercise of his functions.

 [26/2002]

+[Act 5 of 2018 wef 01/04/2018]

 (2) Any person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $2,000 or to imprisonment for a term not exceeding 12 months or to both.